Ryan Tannehill Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 - He also has 139 rushing yards on 21 carries (plus three rushing touchdowns), averaging 19.9 yards per game on the ground.

-- The Titans have called a pass in 50.2% of their plays from scrimmage this year while staying on the ground 49.8% of the time.
-This offensive attack ranks sixth in the NFL in points scored.
+- The Titans have run 50.2% passing plays and 49.8% rushing plays this season.
+They rank sixth in the NFL in scoring.

-- Tannehill accounts for 48.5% of his team's red zone plays, with 33 of his 229 pass attempts coming from inside the opponent's 20-yard line.
+- Tannehill has attempted 33 of his 229 passes in the red zone, accounting for 48.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Colts.